Photo by Sora Shimazaki.

 All these factors which I have outlined above highlight the importance of PCOS Awareness Month.
 PCOS is hard to diagnose due to its varied symptoms and unknown cause.
 Without a specific treatment or cure, managing the condition can be challenging.
 Therefore, it is so easy to feel isolated or that no one else understands what you are going through.

-During November 2010, Verity, a UK based organisation, launched a PCOS Awareness Week.
+In November 2010, Verity, a UK-based organisation, launched PCOS Awareness Week.
 Over 10 years later, in parallel with the US, this has become PCOS Awareness Month.

 The aims of PCOS Awareness Month are to: